zincio/apidocs/source/includes/_orders.md

 }
 ```

-Zinc offers the underlying API for apps that need real-time order placing capabilities.
+Zinc offers an API for apps that need real-time order placing capabilities.
 With a single POST request, you can order an item from one of our supported retailers.
 Making an order request will start an order.
 You'll receive a `request_id` in the POST body's response which you'll then use for [retrieving the status of the order](#retrieving-an-order).

 ### Required attributes